Sucre (state): Contemporary era

 In 1891 the so-called Great State of Bermúdez was created, until 1898, when it finally adopted the name of "State of Sucre".
-In 1901 the State of Sucre was created, separated from Maturín, and in 1904 it was integrated again to the State of Bermúdez.
-By 1909 the limits of the States of Sucre and Monagas were definitively drawn as two separate entities.
+In 1901 the State of Sucre was created, separated from Maturín, and in 1904 it was integrated again into the State of Bermúdez.
+By 1909 the limits of the states of Sucre and Monagas were definitively drawn as two separate entities.

-The Cariaco earthquake in 1997 is considered the most serious to have occurred in Venezuela since the earthquake that affected the city of Caracas on July 27, 1967.
-In this last earthquake, the surface rupture that occurred in the Pilar Fault segment was particularly irregular, with cosmic displacements of approximately 0.25 m and a process of soil shaking recorded on the coast line.
+The Cariaco earthquake in 1997 is considered the most serious to have occurred in Venezuela since the earthquake that affected Caracas on July 27, 1967.
+In this last earthquake, the surface rupture that occurred in the Pilar Fault segment was particularly irregular, with cosmic displacements of approximately 0.25 m and a process of soil shaking recorded on the coastline.

+In March 2026, the entire Sucre estate suffered from the absence of a water supply for over three weeks caused by a failure in the Turimiquire supply the 22nd of February, and a water emergency was declared by Governor Jhoanna Carillo on the 7th of March 2026.

 Geography

-The State of Sucre is located in the east of Venezuela.
-It borders the Caribbean Sea to the north, the States of Monagas and Anzoátegui to the south, the Gulf of Paria to the east and the Gulf of Cariaco to the west.
-The name of this Venezuelan State is a tribute to the hero of independence, Grand Marshal Antonio José de Sucre, who was born in the city of Cumaná, which is the current capital of the State.
+The state of Sucre is located in the east of Venezuela.
+It borders the Caribbean Sea to the north, the states of Monagas and Anzoátegui to the south, the Gulf of Paria to the east and the Gulf of Cariaco to the west.
+The name is a tribute to Grand Marshal Antonio José de Sucre, who was born in the city of Cumaná, the capital of the state.
 It has an area of 11,800 square kilometers, representing 1.28% of the national total of Venezuela.

 The state of Sucre is located almost in the eastern cordillera; in the northern part is the double peninsula, which in the east is the peninsula of Paria and in the west is the peninsula of Araya, dividing the slopes of the rivers, which flow into the gulfs of Paria and Cariaco, respectively.
-The main heights of the Eastern Cordillera are Cerro Negro, Peonia, Majagual and Arrempuja, all of them at more than 1900 m., being its highest point the Turimiquire peak with its almost 2600 m.
+The main heights of the Eastern Cordillera are Cerro Negro, Peonia, Majagual and Arrempuja, all of them at more than 1900 m., the highest point being the Turimiquire peak with its almost 2600 m.